JH Dental Clinic

 Apart from work, Jati is a keen aviator and has an interest in keep fit and martial arts.

-Jess, our newest addition, joined our team in 2013.
-She is currently working as our Trainee Dental Nurse, hoping to complete a nursing course and become fully qualified in the next couple of years.
-Jess is a fast learner and has already mastered the basics of nursing.
+Jess joined our team in 2013.
+She is our fully qualified Head Dental Nurse.
+She is extremely knowledgeable about all aspects of dentistry.
 She keeps the surgery immaculate, the patients at ease and is meticulous with contamination control.

 These fillings are made of a material which consists of ceramic and resins mixed together to provide durability, aesthetics and biocompatibility.
 These materials have been used for around 35 years and over the last few years, have become very advanced where shades are matched by mixing different layers.
 We have been heavily involved in this area and published articles on shade matching

 White fillings are routinely used due to the increased durability and aesthetics that they can now provide.